acsone/kwkhtmltopdf/README.md

 Push the master branch and ensure tests pass on travis.

-Create and push a git tag.

-Travis will create a GitHub release with the client and server binaries.
+Build the go client and server as explained above.
+Create and tag a release on GitHub and attach the client and server you just built to it.

-Images are built and push to ghcr.io by a GitHub action.
+Images are built and pushed to ghcr.io by a GitHub action.

 ## Credits